 Here is a true pair of cycling “underwear.”
 These are perfect because you can wear them under any bottoms–a dress, skirt, jean shorts, whatever…

-The Louis Garneau 2002 Undies are super minimal, so these aren’t the bottoms to wear for a century ride, but for short cruises around town or at spinning class, you’ll have plenty of cushion.
+The Louis Garneau Cycling Undies are super minimal, so these aren’t the bottoms to wear for a century ride, but for short cruises around town or at spinning class, you’ll have plenty of cushion.
+They are also super affordable which we appreciate (as will you).

 What To Consider When Choosing A Bike Short Liner